 Quakers -- History

-Found in 592 Collections and/or Records:
+Found in 587 Collections and/or Records:

-Scope and Content note This collection is comprised of a single photostatic copy of a manuscript book of meetings, compiled about 1765 by an anonymous author, listing the Quaker Meetings in the Yearly Meetings of New England, New York, Philadelphia, Baltimore, and North Carolina. according to a note on the back of the first page of the photostatic copy, the original manuscript was located at the Moses Brown School in Providence, R.I. as of 1932, and that it had previously belonged to a woman named Mary Olney.
-This...
+This manuscript book of meetings, compiled in about 1765 by an anonymous author, lists the Quaker Meetings in the Yearly Meetings of New England, New York, Philadelphia, Baltimore, and North Carolina.
+According to a note on the back of the first page of the photostatic copy, the original manuscript was located at the Moses Brown School in Providence, Rhode Island, as of 1932, and that it had previously belonged to a woman named Mary Olney.

 "Account of Isaac Coates, Joshua Sharpless & John Pierce's Visits to the Indian Reservation in Western New York"

-Scope and Content note This collection is comprised of the single bound volume.
-The original account was written in 1798 & 1799.
-This copy, in an unknown hand, was likely written in the latter half of the 19th century.
+This copy of an account from 1798 and 1799 was written in an unknown hand likely in the latter half of the 19th century.
 The volume describes Isaac Coates, Joshua Sharpless, and John Pierce's travel to Native American reservations on behalf of the Philadelphia Yearly Meeting Indian Committee, and the work they did while there.

-Scope and Content note This collection is comprised of the single volume commonplace book of Elizabeth Allinson.
-Includes reflections upon the death of George Dillwyn, poetry, sketch of Martha Cooper Allinson, quotes and extracts, Quaker testimonies, obituaries for Abigail Barker, Sybil Allinson, Susanna Bigg.
+The commonplace book of Elizabeth Allinson includes reflections upon the death of George Dillwyn, poetry, sketch of Martha Cooper Allinson, quotes and extracts, Quaker testimonies, and obituaries for Abigail Barker, Sybil Allinson, and Susanna Bigg.

-Scope and Content note This collection is comprised of the single volume scrapbook of the Allinson family.
-The scrapbook is largely composed of clippings on poetry, temperance, prison reform, and reform for juvenile delinquents, and anti-slavery.
+The Allinson family scrapbook is largely comprised of clippings on poetry, temperance, prison reform, reform for juvenile delinquents, and anti-slavery.
 Many of the anti-slavery clippings discuss the possibility of using Jamaica as a "home for colored emigrants."
-The end of the volume includes twelve pages of signatures.
+The end of the volume includes 12 pages of signatures.
 The volume also includes an obituary for Samuel Allinson.

-Scope and Content note This collection is composed of the single volume commonplace book of Samuel Allinson.
-It includes reflections on a variety of topics, including: Jealousy, Constancy and Fortitude, Human Trouble or Infelicity, Deceit, Novels, and Romances, Riches and Poverty, Parents and Children, Women, and Marriage.
+Samuel Allinson was a Quaker active in early New Jersey politics.
+The commonplace book of Samuel Allinson includes reflections on a variety of topics, including: Jealousy, Constancy and Fortitude, Human Trouble or Infelicity, Deceit, Novels, Romances, Riches and Poverty, Parents and Children, Women, and Marriage.
 He also includes remarks on slavery (p.
 71), and extracts of poetry.

-Scope and Content note This collection is comprised of the single volume mathematics notebook of Samuel Alsop.
+This collection is comprised of the single volume mathematics notebook of Samuel Alsop.
 The notebook includes notes and mathematical diagrams for classes Alsop taught at Westtown School during the year 1855.